lanej5/onitamAI/README.md

 # Onitama

+Onitama is a chess variant.
+One of its interesting features is that legal moves are given on cards.
+Each player can only make moves based on the cards in their hand and cards are exchanged after each turn.
+This adds an extra challenge when looking several turns ahead because the moves that will be available will depend on which cards are played.
+[More details](https://www.chessvariants.com/rules/onitama).

-I was given the game Onitama for christmas and thought implementing some AI to play it would be fun.
+I was given Onitama for christmas and thought that implementing some AI to play it would be fun.

-Everything in this repo is a totally recreational work in progress.

 I chose C++ because I want to focus on making Monte Carlo Tree Search (MCTS) agents [1] that are fast and memory efficient.

-My original idea was to make an Alpha Zero AI for Onitama, but it seems likely that this is total overkill because its branching factor is relatively small.
+My original idea was to implement an Alpha Zero AI for Onitama.
+However, this is probably overkill because Onitama's branching factor is relatively small.
 In random simulations Onitama's branching factor was consistently <20 from early to late game.
-In contrast, the branching factor of Go is about 250 and the branching factor of chess is about 35 [ref](https://en.wikipedia.org/wiki/Branching_factor).
+In contrast, the branching factor of Go is about 250 and the branching factor of chess is about 35 [[ref](https://en.wikipedia.org/wiki/Branching_factor)].

-At the moment, the only AI that is implemented is an upper confidence for trees (UCT) algorithm [2].
-This is implemented in UCTAgent.h.
+An agent using the upper confidence for trees (UCT) algorithm [2] is implemented in UCTAgent.h.

-The code also implements a gym (Gym.h) that can be used to pit different AI agents.
+A gym that can be used to pit different AI agents is implemented in Gym.h.
 Currently the UCT agent beats an agent making random moves every time (as one would hope).

+Everything in this repo is a totally recreational work in progress.
+As such, I don't plan to maintain it.
+That being said, if you have some helpful or interesting thoughts, please feel free to open an issue and share your thoughts.

 # To Do

 For whenever I get around to it, in no particular order:

+- Add some code to gather data for some tasty analysis
 - Implement a polymorphic Node class that can be used by different AI Agents
 - Continue speeding up the code (especially `get_valid_actions` in `Actions.h` which is called quite a bit)
 - Implement full tree search for comparison sake